 How long do tulips last?
 This is a question many a tulip lover has asked while surveying a fresh-cut bundle of the delicate-looking blooms.
+Next time you’re looking to order a tulip arrangement, consider our helpful tips.

 Have you ever received a cheery bundle of fresh tulips and thought, these are gorgeous, but how long can I keep them that way?
 The short answer is that cut tulips can last up to ten days; you just have to know how to care for them properly.
 Here are some tips and tricks for keeping cut tulips looking fresh and perky for as long as possible.
-You can also browse our comprehensive guide for tulip care.
+You can also browse our comprehensive guide for tulip care. or learn about tulip meaning and symbolism.

 Tulip Basic Care